Healthcare Marketing: Here’s What You Need to Know in 2024

 • Offer samples at medical conferences and events: Allow HCPs to try your products and understand their benefits and side effects.

-• Provide samples to patients: You can sometimes offer samples to patients prescribed your medications.
+• Provide samples to prospective patients: You can sometimes offer samples to potential patients prescribed your medications.
 This approach to marketing improves patient adherence and product satisfaction.

 • Offer samples through physician offices: Consider a physician sample program or patient education materials.